yboweb/yboweb/README.md

 - 🔭 Check out my Portfolio: [yboport][website]!
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Learn more about Web development and be creative.
+- 🥅 2022 Goals: Learn more about Front end and be creative.
 - ⚡ Fun fact: I'm lazy, but I learn things.

 ### Connect with me: